Some weeks ago, I was chatting with a pregnant friend and she said she was craving fish roll and wanted to make some.

 Place a sauce pan on medium heat and pour in one cooking spoon of vegetable oil.

 Add the chopped onions and saute for about two minutes.
-Add the chopped potatoes and carrots and add two cups of water.
+Add the chopped potatoes, peppers, and carrots and add two cups of water.

 Add salt, seasoning cubes, thyme, curry, cayenne pepper (optional) to taste.